Salvador Metro, Bahia, Brazil

 The estimated total cost of the project is $1.73bn, which is financed under a public-private partnership by the World Bank, and Federal and Bahia state government.
 It is being completed through a build, operate and transfer (BOT) scheme.

 The length of the Salvador metro will be 36.4km and it will include 19 metro stations.
-Line one of the metro connects Lapa city to Rótula do Abacaxi, via the Fonte Nova Stadium, which is being built for the World Cup.
+Line one of the metro connects Lapa city to Rótula do Abacaxi, via the Fonte Nova Stadium, which is built for the World Cup.
 It also includes a junction between the main avenues of Salvador with the busiest highway BR-324.

 Line 2 will connect Rótula do Abacaxi to Aeroporto-Lauro de Freitas.
 It will also pass through Salvador International Airport, with a new airport metro station.